AL-Hareth/shopping-cart/README.md

 2- Install MongoDB from https://www.mongodb.com/download-center

+3- Create directory in C: with name data and create db folder into it

-3- Use the Terminal( CMD ) and write these commands:
+4- Use the Terminal( CMD ) and write these commands:
  ```
   $ C:
   $ cd "Program Files"
   $ cd MongoDB\Server\3.0\bin
   $ mongod
 ```
-4- Use another Terminal( CMD ) to enter the "shopping" rout and write:
+5- Use another Terminal( CMD ) to enter the "shopping" rout and write:
 ```
   $ npm install
   $ cd seed